Akinesia112/irdl/docs/getting_started.rst

 Add ``--output-format sofa`` or ``--output-format hdf5`` when you want a file-backed result.
 Use ``--provider depositonce`` to pin a specific Provider, or keep ``--provider auto`` for transparent automatic selection.
 Use ``--export-dir`` to copy the requested artifact to an Export Directory.

+``--output-format raw`` is special: it always returns the canonical Provider artifact, even when ``--provider auto`` would otherwise prefer a mirrored provider for processed outputs.

 Next steps
 ----------